PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-To round things out let's talk through one last unintuitive concept.
-All teams share the same game type effect.
-That is in untransformed space the magnitude of the effect is the same.
-However once we go through the link function calculation the magnitude of the goal home vs away difference is **not** the same.
+To round things out, let's talk through one last unintuitive concept.
+All teams share _the same_ game type effect.
+That is: **in untransformed space, the magnitude of the effect is the same**.
+However, once we go through the link function calculation, the magnitude of the home vs away difference is **not** the same.

 If we want to calculate a different home vs away effect for each team we'd need to create a model that has an interaction effect with the team.
 This will of course be one of your exercises for this lesson ;)
 <!-- #endregion -->